sky-map-team/stardroid/README.md

 # Code and Language Contributions
 Yes, we know that Sky Map's code and UX is very dated.
 It needs a big overhaul.

-In general, bug fix contributions are welcome, for example simple one file fixes or dependency version upgrades.
+In general, bug fix contributions are welcome, for example, simple one file fixes or dependency version upgrades.
 We're particularly grateful for fixed or new translations since as the app is developed we lose the 100% coverage of non-English languages that we once had.

 **However, please email us (or file a feature request) first before embarking on any major changes or feature additions.
 We may have a different vision for the direction of the app and it would be a pity to do work that we can't accept and would be wasted.**